atbcb/usab-uswds/_pages/advancing-access/outreach/about.md

 ### Underserved Communities

-As part of its [Strategic Plan FY 2022-2026](https://www.access-board.gov/about/strategic-plan-fy2022.html), the Access Board has developed a new focus on equity and inclusion in underserved communities as it continues to strengthen the its services and programs.
+As part of its [Strategic Plan FY 2022-2026](https://www.access-board.gov/about/strategic-plan-fy2022.html), the Access Board has developed a new focus on equity and inclusion in underserved communities as it continues to strengthen its services and programs.
 In accordance with [Executive Order 13985](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/executive-order-advancing-racial-equity-and-support-for-underserved-communities-through-the-federal-government/) *Advancing Racial Equity and Support for Underserved Communities Through the Federal Government*, the Access Board also finalized its [Equity Action Plan]({{ site.baseurl }}/equity/).

 ### Tribal Nations